 - What is the program going to cost?
 While tuition and room and board account for the major expenses of studying abroad, there are other expenses involved, and you will need to plan for these as well.
 Among the more obvious are airfare, visa fees, and everyday expenses such as food and local transportation.

 - How much freedom do you want or need?
 Global programs differ widely in their structure, formality, and level of independence.
 Keep in mind that there are pros and cons to both ends of the spectrum, and that living in another country offers a degree of independence all by itself!

 Pay attention to the requirements of the program as some programs have pre-departure classes, workshops, and or site visits in Pittsburgh prior to the start date of the program.

 Discussion with your Academic Advisor

 Be sure to talk to your Academic Advisor(s) about courses before you begin your application, especially if you plan to take courses abroad toward your major, minor or any Area Studies Certificate(s).

-At Pitt Study Abroad, we try to provide as much information online as we can, but sometimes it’s easier to just come in and ask a question!
+At Pitt Global Experiences, we try to provide as much information online as we can, but sometimes it’s easier to just come in and ask a question!
 Whether you are just getting started in your program search, have specific questions about a program you’ve already chosen, or want advice on what to do after your program ends, we’re here to help.
 Don’t hesitate to ask us anything related to your study abroad experience.